WHO reports first patient-to-nurse spread of new SARS-like virus

 "Health care facilities that provide care for patients with suspected nCoV infection should take appropriate measures to decrease the risk of transmission of the virus to other patients and health care workers," it said.

-It also advised health care providers to be "vigilant among recent travellers returning from areas affected by the virus" who develop severe acute respiratory infections.
+It also advised health care providers to be "vigilant among recent travelers returning from areas affected by the virus" who develop severe acute respiratory infections.

 Since nCoV first emerged and was identified in September 2012, the WHO says it has been informed of a total of 40 laboratory-confirmed cases worldwide, including 20 deaths.